 … These are some examples of all the rights we students have…

 Affect your education!
-All students are entitled to an education that is of a high class, therefore it is important that students pay attention to problems regarding teaching, programs or problems that are school.
+All students are entitled to an education that holds a high class, therefore it is important that you as a student pay attention to problems regarding teaching, programs or problems that are school.

 After each completed course, the students receive a course evaluation of the teacher concerned with an encouragement to perform it.
 We as educators think everyone should do them!
-The more people that make them – the easier it is for the teacher concerned to change the structure.
-We as educators are dependent on students ' opinion – without their opinions, you cannot influence the education or the courses.
+The more they do – the easier it is for the teacher concerned to change the structure.
+We as educators are dependent on students ' opinion – without their opinions, we cannot influence education or courses.

 Educational monitoring is the foundation of everything – you as a STUDENT have the right to a good and stimulating education.

-Your rights regarding education should be ignored by the university in N T E!
+Your rights regarding education should not be ignored by the university!